LukasMueIIer/FoamFunctions/readme.md

 ### Line
 a straight line to do 1D simulation, mesh has 2 empty directions

+### SectionallySnappedPipe
+Meshing setup to simulate "objects" that are located inside of a pipe, the Objects are snapped with snappyHexMesh.
+Therefore where the Objects are the aspect ratio of the blocks is held at 1

 ## Tools
 ### Data Readers
 Functions to extract data from files that are created by OpenFoam.
 This data can then be used for further processing in python